VenturaNotes/Knowledge/- Topics/cingulum.md

 -
 ## Source [^1]
 - $n$. (pl. cingula)
-- (1) a curved bundle of nerve fibres in each cerebral hemisphere, nearly encircling its connection with the corpus callosum.
+- (1) a curved bundle of nerve fibers in each cerebral hemisphere, nearly encircling its connection with the corpus callosum.
 See CEREBRUM.
 - (2) a small protuberance on the lingual surface of the crowns of incisor and canine teeth.
 ## Source[^2]
 - $n$.
 The white matter within the cingulate gyrus.